Mormon studies: Apologetics and polemics

 Mormon scholars are divided on whether or not apologetics should be considered part of Mormon studies.
 Brian D. Birch argues that it should be a part of Mormon studies, as long as apologetic authors concede that their arguments are objective and subject to academic debate.
 Apologists write defensively, and view their polemical responses to criticism as a battle for their faith.
 Parley P. Pratt responded to Mormonism Unveiled in detail in his 1838 pamphlet Mormonism Unveiled: Zion's Watchman Unmasked and Its Editor Mr. L.R.
 Sunderland Exposed, Truth Vindicated, the Devil Mad, and Priestcraft in Danger!
 Pratt argued against Sunderland's character, quoting Hurlbut, who stated that Sunderland has a "notorious character."

 Hugh Nibley's No, Ma'am, That's Not History set a standard for apologetics to use academic language, and criticized Brodie's use of sources in her controversial biography of Joseph Smith, No Man Knows My History.
 The Foundation for Ancient Research and Mormon Studies (FARMS) aimed to support the historical authenticity of the Book of Mormon and respond to criticism, and used Nibley's style to counter research that contradicted the Book of Mormon's ancient origins.
 FARMS collaborated with Deseret Book to publish the complete works of Hugh Nibley starting in 1984.
 In 1997, LDS church president Gordon B. Hinckley invited FARMS to be officially affiliated at BYU, and in 2006 it was subsumed by the Neal A. Maxwell Institute of Religious Scholarship.
 In 2012, Daniel C. Petersen, the editor of FARMS Review, started publishing a new journal called Interpreter.
-The Foundation for Apologetic Information and Research (FAIR), a group including both laypeople and academics, attempts to answer criticisms of the Mormon faith. in 2013, it changed its name to FairMormon.
+In 1997 the Foundation for Apologetic Information and Research (FAIR), a volunteer group including both laypeople and academics, was established to answer criticisms of the Mormon faith.

-Some other Mormon "insiders" countered the Book of Mormon's ancient origins through the Smith-Pettit Foundation in Salt Lake City and George Smith's Signature Books publishing company.
-Signature Books published New Approaches to the Book of Mormon by Brent Metcalfe and American Apocrypha by Dan Vogel and Metcalfe.
-These insider views of the Book of Mormon's origins were diverse.
+Some church members published works countering the Book of Mormon's ancient origins, sponsored by the Smith-Pettit Foundation in Salt Lake City and published by Signature Books.
+New Approaches to the Book of Mormon: Explorations in Critical Methodology, edited by Brent Metcalfe and American Apocrypha by Dan Vogel and Metcalfe contained diverse views of the Book of Mormon's origins.
 American Apocrypha described the Book of Mormon as a work of fiction reflecting its environment.
-Ostler argued that the Book of Mormon was partially inspired.
-FARMS's responses were at times patronizing, and even descending into veiled name-calling in William Hamblin's 1994 critique of a Metcalfe essay.
+FARMS critiqued the publications vigorously and negatively.
+Both Vogel, Metcalfe, and contributing author David P. Wright were ultimately excommunicated by the church.